ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 When generating a DNS query, a client that supports this specification SHOULD include the Structured DNS Error (SDE) option defined in {{SDE}}, unless instructed by local policy otherwise.
+The query should be sent over an encrypted DNS transport.

 The presence of the SDE option indicates that the client desires the DNS server to include an EDE option in the DNS response when DNS